dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ### Source Code examples are on Github

 The Source code examples that i am writing about here can also be found in [my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-webglrenderer).
+This is also where I park the source code examples for my many [other blog posts on threejs](/categories/three-js/) as well.

 ### Version numbers matter